 The impact of a legal separation on your health insurance depends on your policy.
 Some plans allow the non-employee spouse to continue to be covered, others don't.
 If coverage is discontinued, it can be continued under COBRA, a federal law that allows the non-employee spouse to buy insurance under the plan for 36 months after the separation.
 Our lawyers know the ins and outs of health insurance law and can help you make the best decisions for your family.

 When you are separated, you are still legally married.
 It is a personal choice whether to date or not.
 It is possible that dating could provide grounds for your spouse to seek a divorce based on adultery, but this is very rare.
 Our highly respected attorneys have handled hundreds of separations and can provide targeted advice as you consider separation.

-Make an appointment with Siegel & Kaufman, P.C. by calling our office at 203-326-5145 or using our online contact form.
+Make an appointment with Siegel, Colin & Kaufman by calling our office at 203-326-5145 or using our online contact form.
 Our office is located in Soundview Plaza with plenty of free parking.
 When you have questions about legal separation, our seasoned attorneys have answers.